 - MEDICAL AID (Support for Head Medical Technician at HEAL Africa)

-How the donations will be used: In support of both HEAL Africa and Bizi, Jim set up a regular contribution to HEAL Africa dedicated specifically to providing his technician position with a fair salary, donating $300 per month or $3,600 yearly.
+How the donations are being used: In support of both HEAL Africa and Bizi, Jim set up a regular contribution to HEAL Africa dedicated specifically to providing his technician position with a fair salary, donating $500 per month or $6,000yearly.
 Our aim is to maintain this salary contribution through HEAL Africa to assist Bizi and his work.

 Who benefits & how: Your support benefits HEAL Africa, a high-traffic and high-quality medical NGO in Goma which deals daily with the effects of longstanding political instability and war; your gifts of support keeps Bizi's vital medical engineering/technical position well-funded.
 Since he is responsible for trouble-shooting and repairing any problems of technical maintenance that arise in the medical aid facility, both patients and medical personnel rely on his expertise and good management to keep things running smoothly.